dy6-ai/Hackathon-Weights_Biases/README.md

 ## 🆘 Support

 For issues and questions:
-1. Check the logs in the `logs/` directory
+1. Check the logs in the `src/logs/` directory
-2. Review the security reports in the `reports/` directory
+2. Review the security reports in the `src/reports/` directory
+3. Run `test_a2a_threat_detection.py` to verify system functionality
-3. Open an issue on GitHub
+4. Open an issue on GitHub

 ## 🔮 Future Enhancements